New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 The last ten years have seen a love affair develop between colourists and toners.
 For many it’s become an auto-add-on at the end of highlights or balayage.
 “We’ll just pop a toner on!”

 What used to be a loose term for a palette of colour tools has become concentrated on one type, a diluted peroxide wash.
-In many cases this is the wrong choice and unnecessarily damaging to hair.
+In many cases this is the wrong choice and unnecessarily stressful to hair.

 From my early days, the different strengths for toning were;